Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Benefits of Bluetooth in Medical Alert Systems

 Bluetooth medical alert systems are incredibly easy to set up.
 You simply need to have each device in pairing mode, and they will find each other and stay connected as long as they are within range of each other.
-In the world of medical alert systems, this is best in cases where you have a health monitoring device on 24/7.
-For example, if you have a fall detection bracelet or heart rate monitor, and fall or suffer from a heart attack, the Bluetooth-enabled monitoring device will send help via your phone or medical alert system base.
+In medical alert systems, this is best in cases where you have a health monitoring device on 24/7.
+For example, if you have fall detection, the Bluetooth-enabled monitoring device will send help via your phone or medical alert system base.
+The same will happen if you have heart-monitoring technology and you have a heart attack.

-As long as you have your phone nearby with the app provided by your medical alert system, all you have to do is press the alert button on your device.
-The Bluetooth connection to your phone will handle the rest in getting help!
+As long as you have your phone nearby with the app provided by your medical alert system, you only have to press the alert button on your device.
+The Bluetooth connection to your phone will handle the rest of getting help!

 Here is a quick summary of the benefits of medical alert systems with Bluetooth: